chrisdreid/splinaltap/README.md

 ## About splinaltap

 splinaltap is a Python library that provides powerful tools for working with keyframes, expressions, and spline interpolation.
-It allows you to define keyframes with mathematical expressions, evaluate them at any point along a timeline, and interpolate between them using various methods.
+It allows you to define keyframes with mathematical expressions, evaluate them at any parametric position along a normalized range, and interpolate between them using various mathematical methods.

 ### Why the Name?